vorozhko/Leaderboard-MVC-api/README.md

 - `database.py`: Manages the database connection and session, and initializes the database schema.
 - `main.py`: Implements the FastAPI application and defines the API endpoints.

+## Storage Options

+This project supports multiple storage backends:

+- **SQLite**: The default relational database used for persistent storage.
+It is lightweight and easy to set up.
+- **Redis (via Valkey)**: A high-performance in-memory data store used for scenarios requiring fast access and ranking operations.
+The `Valkey` library is used to interact with Redis for leaderboard functionality.

 ## Endpoints

 ### 1. Create Score